 Corneal Ulcer Overview

-A corneal ulcer is an open sore on the cornea, the thin clear structure overlying the iris, which is the colored part of your eye.
+A corneal ulcer is an open sore on the cornea, the thin clear structure overlying the iris (the colored part of the eye).

 Corneal Ulcer Causes

 - Most corneal ulcers are caused by infections.

 - Bacterial infections cause corneal ulcers and are common in people who wear contact lenses.

 - Viral infections are also possible causes of corneal ulcers.
 Such viruses include the herpes simplex virus (the virus that causes cold sores) or the varicella virus (the virus that causes chickenpox and shingles).

 - Fungal infections are an unusual cause of corneal ulcers and may happen after injury with organic material such as branches or twigs.
 People who contract this type of infection have been treated with steroid eyedrops or are wearing contact lenses which are not properly disinfected.